 • Don't budget around benefits you no longer have.
 If your dental benefit dropped from $2,000 to $500, build the gap into what you set aside for dental costs — don't assume the plan will cover what it covered last year.

 • Factor in out-of-pocket maximums.
-Medicare Advantage plans have annual out-of-pocket maximums for in-network care (federally capped at $9,350 for in-network in 2026).
-In a bad health year, you could pay up to that amount.
+Medicare Advantage plans have annual out-of-pocket maximums for in-network care — federally capped at up to $9,350 for in-network in 2026, a limit CMS sets annually and adjusts each year.
+In a bad health year, you could pay up to your plan's specific maximum.
 Know yours and ensure you have it accessible.

 • Account for the possibility your plan exits.
 Keep a small reserve specifically for the cost and hassle of switching plans — whether that's time, assistance with paperwork, or a premium difference in the first months of a new plan.